JoelPintoMata/pnlassignment/README.md

 # Assignment
 ## What?
-Spring Cloud Function aimed at being deployed as a AWS Lambda function.
-Once run it will retun a JSON representation of an ApaResponse.
+Spring Cloud Function to return a JSON representation of an ApaResponse.

 ## Dependencies
 - Spring Cloud Functions